Prisoner of War (video game): Gameplay

 Prisoner of War is quite different from other stealth games, in that, although other stealth games utilise some small form of violence for the player to achieve his objectives, this game portrays little to no violence.
-For example, if the Nazi guards on duty spot the player acting suspiciously, they call on the player to cease his activity rather than shooting on sight.
+For example, if the German guards on duty spot the player acting suspiciously, they call on the player to cease his activity rather than shooting on sight.
 If the player continues to disobey, however, the guard will shoot.
 There are other similar scenarios for the player losing.
 If the player is near the guard when he is caught acting suspiciously, he will automatically surrender and lose.
 These scenarios open up a whole new dimension of ideas for the player to achieve his objectives, but the key aspect to the completion of this game is stealth.
 It also, objectively, makes the game extremely difficult to complete.
 Furthermore, the game does not provide the player any combat mechanics; the player is unable to fight or kill any of their opponents and is instead required to complete their objectives through the use of stealth and deception.

 In many escape attempts during World War II, success has been based on individuals working together towards a final escape.
 Prisoner of War is no exception, in that the key to a successful escape attempt is through the player interacting with the other inmates in the camp.
 This interaction is portrayed in the game by allowing the player to choose from a number of dialogue options for which his fellow inmates will respond.
 Fellow inmates are always willing to help out and provide information either for free, or for a certain fee.

 Captain Stone has many items that he can use around the camp; these include items useful for opening doors, such as keys or crowbars.
 There is also currency that can be found in and around the camp.
 This can be used to purchase information, or other useful items.
 To avoid detection, these things can be hidden in the 'Hiding Place' in your barracks.
 Captain Stone is, like any escapee, equipped with a journal to store useful information, such as maps or current objectives.